mlpack/blog/doc/tutorials/GSoC2018Intro.md

 \note
 "If you fancy foreign made films, I'd suggest some k-movies, Oldboy, Train to Busan and I Saw The Devil (watch the original with English subtitles).
-Though I must warn, they are not for the squeamish.""
+Though I must warn, they are not for the squeamish."

 ### [Neural Collaborative Filtering](https://github.com/mlpack/mlpack/wiki/SummerOfCodeIdeas)